montshejohn/montshejohn.github.io/_posts/2018-03-18-building-a-markdown-previewer.md

 you can install react-bootstrap like this "npm --save react-bootstrap" or go to this link to read their docs

-and get a feel of how things work [Title](https://react-bootstrap.github.io/components/forms/)
+and get a feel of how things work [react bootstrap](https://react-bootstrap.github.io/components/forms/)

 that saves ups most of your time